lxsmnsyc/the-game/docs/stats.md

 ### Intelligence

 - Each point increases `Magical Damage` by 2
-- Each point increases `Magical Armor` by 1
+- Each point increases `Magical Defense` by 1

 ### Luck